meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

       'root stuff',
       );

-* Currying Arguments Part 1
+### Currying Arguments Part 1

 This works!!!
-It produces the desired output, but the function arguments are cluttered.
+It produces the [desired result](#desired-result), but the function arguments are cluttered.
 Some nesting of function calls is desired to indicate which XML elements are nested inside each other.
-But the amount of nesting in fragment 2 is clumsy, and excessive.
-The clumsiness is most prominent in the inconsistency of the indentation scheme.
-Poor code layout, of course, does not necessarily mean poor code, but the fact that there is almost no way to consistently layout the code in a way that indicates the code's purpose is a hint that there might be a better design.
+But the amount of nesting in the [second attempt](#second-attempt) is clumsy, and excessive.
+If we wanted to have multiple `'branch'` elements we would have to use `\$XML_elem` and `'branch'` as arguments to ml for each element.
+It would be nice to specify the tag in one place and have something that we could use and re-use to create the desired XML.

-So, lets change how we call ml.
-Code fragment 2 crams too many arguments of different kinds into ml.
+So, lets change how we call `ml`.
+The [second attempt](#second-attempt) crams too many arguments of different kinds into `ml`.
 The first argument is a reference to a subroutine.
 The second argument is name of the XML tag.
 The remaining arguments are the contents of the XML element including an optional attribute hash and all the sub-elements.
 These are all mashed together in one argument list.
 You have to count arguments for each function to determine what is what.
-Before I learned there was a better way, this argument mashing seemed normal.
+And, you have to re-declare all the arguments when you want to re-use a tag.

-It is possible to break argument lists apart.
+This argument mashing may seem normal, however, it is possible to break argument lists apart.
 To specify the subroutine reference and the XML tag name in one place, and the XML element contents and attributes somewhere else.
 This is called currying arguments (named after the logician Haskell Curry).

-To curry the arguments to ml we call one function with a reference to the XML_elem subroutine and the tag name in one place, then, somewhere else supply the remaining XML entity contents.
+To curry the arguments to `ml` we call one function with a reference to the `XML_elem` subroutine and the tag name in one place, then, somewhere else supply the remaining XML entity contents.

-Currying arguments requires keeping track of which functions have been called with which arguments, and what remaining arguments are needed.
+Currying arguments requires keeping track of which functions should be called with which arguments, and what remaining arguments are needed.
 What happens is, when the first arguments are supplied the function returns a reference to an anonymous function that takes the remaining arguments.
 In the code fragment below the anonymous function pointers are stored in variables whose names are the names of the XML tags.
 This makes it easy to track which arguments go with which functions.

 Some languages implement currying automatically.
 If you don't supply enough arguments to a function it curries those arguments and returns an anonymous function where you supply the rest of the arguments.
 With Perl you have to be a little more explicit.
-Fortunately, Perl can implement currying using our old friend the closure.
-Our closure simply stores the first two arguments to ml in lexical variables, and returns a subroutine which takes the remaining arguments and then calls ml.
+Fortunately, Perl can implement currying using closures.
+The closure we need simply stores the first two arguments to `ml` in lexical variables, and returns a subroutine which takes the remaining arguments and then calls `ml`.
+<a id="third-attempt"></a>

     # ca4ml (Curry Arguments for ML)
     sub ca4ml {